VictorWiedemann/designExercise/README.md

 These assumptions would be confirmed before development if I could talk to the product owner)
  - assuming undetermined hardware and running on linux, I will assume the input and outputs are file handles to read/write to.
  - Since I do not have buttons and this is a console, I will use a keyboard to simulate the input for now.
 There is a concern that the input would be 3 seperate file handles as this would require more work for a responsive single threaded applicaiton.
 I would request that the undetermined hardware combine the 3 buttons to be a single file handle in the device tree.
+ -I am erring on the side of caution.
+If we hit a major error, we will continue running as that may be more important than quitting the application early. (my opinion for embedded systems unless otherwise stated).
+Game breaking bugs will be loud though and visible to the player to let them know something is wrong.

 Below are the exact notes about the problem: